 My interest in Africa has developed from multiple sources over several years – first as a member of the African diaspora (Yay Trinidad!), then through my undergraduate research on Afro-Brazilian political mobilization and the evolution of the dialogue on race in Brazil during the 20th century, and finally through my language studies in French, Portuguese, and Arabic which contributed to my career focus on Africa.
 I started this blog at the urging of my family – especially my sister, who is one of my mentors and many sources of inspiration.
 She blogs at A Life More Ordinary.

-Lesley on Africa will cover African politics and security, and occasionally, my reflections from travels on the continent.
+Lesley on Africa covers African politics and security, and occasionally, my reflections from travels on the continent.
 The opinions expressed in this blog are mine alone, and do not reflect the views of any organization with which I am affiliated.

 You can follow me on twitter or reach me by email at lesleyonafrica [at] gmail [dot] com.